jbetz-jhu/CovariateAdjustmentTutorial/time_to_event_mistie_simulated.md

 size calculations and performing unadjusted comparisons of time-to-event outcomes.
-The logrank test is valid if censoring is independent of the treatment or independent of the event time in each treatment arm
+The logrank test is valid if censoring is independent of the treatment or independent of the event time in each treatment arm (Lancker, Dukes, and Vansteelandt 2021).
-\[@VanLancker2021\].
 The logrank test is most powerful under the proportional hazards assumption.
 When the proportional hazards assumption is violated, a weight function can be specified in a weighted logrank test to emphasize different domains of the survival curve.
-For more on the use of weighted logrank tests to address violations of the proportional hazards, see @Lin2017.
+For more on the use of weighted logrank tests to address violations of the proportional hazards, see Lin and León (2017).

 The Cox Proportional Hazards (PH) regression is the most common method for performing covariate-adjusted comparisons of time-to-event outcomes